jenofdoom/intro-full-stack-js/README.md

 Note that now there is more than one element we need to wrap them in a div for the render to be able to append them correctly.

-Now we need to use the showRoom variable to actually alter what gets rendered in the room component:
+Now we need to use the showRoom variable to alter what gets rendered in the room component, similar to what we set up for the `LobbyControls` component:

 ```js
 var Room = React.createClass({